AlexTafkov/AgeSeparation/README.md

-# AgeSeparation This is my first C# project
+This is my first C# project

 What it does:
 Asks for your name and age and tell you in witch part of the society you are.